 I’ll look at each of these in turn.

-The use of Binary Protocol is a result of one of the core enhancements made to HTTP/2.
+Binary protocol is a result of one of the core enhancements to HTTP/2.
 The new binary framing layer relates to how HTTP messages are transmitted between the client (web browser) and server.

 The binary framing layer introduced a new encoding mechanism between the socket interface and higher HTTP API used by web applications, such as your browser.